diogorborges/android-movieDB/README.md

   - Search a movie by the name

 ## TODO
-  - Fix Unit Tests after changing Use cases in RxJava
+  - Fix Unit Tests after changing the Callback Use cases to RxJava
   - Concat RxJava Api Requests